Sports in the Philippines: Volleyball

 The NSA affiliated with the sport is called the Philippine National Volleyball Federation.
 Women's volleyball currently enjoys immense popularity primarily due to its growing fan base in the University Athletic Association of the Philippines and the National Collegiate Athletic Association amateur tournaments.

 Internationally, competitors are given the opportunity to represent the country in tournaments such as the Southeast Asian Games as well as the Olympics.

 The sport has also seen the development of leagues such as the Philippine Super Liga, Spikers' Turf and the Premier Volleyball League.

 American football

 American football is a relatively new sport to the Philippines.
 ArenaBall Philippines was the first league and lasted from 2009 to 2015.
 In 2016 the Philippine-American Football League was founded.
 The Philippines also organizes a men's national team.

-Famous Filipino players to have played in the National Football League in the United States include Eugene Amano, Tim Tebow, Roman Gabriel, Tedy Bruschi, Chris Gocong, Steve Slaton, Aaron Francisco, Jordan Dizon, and Doug Baldwin.

-In the 2010s the Super Bowl has begun to be aired in the country on over the air television.
-The sport has gained some popularity in the Philippines.